takeoutfm/takeout/doc/bucket.md

 # Music Files

 Takeout will index all the objects in the S3 bucket to find music files that start with the configured prefix and end with supported file extensions: mp3, flac, ogg, m4a.
-Files are not accessed to inspect metadata tags.
+For performace and cost reasons objects are not directly accessed to inspect metadata tags.
 Instead, a specific file path structure is needed to understand and obtain metadata.

+Newer versions of Takeout can be configured to support local music files.
+In this case, metadata is obtained directly from the files and mp3, mp4, flac, and ogg tags are supported.
+When metadata is found, path structure and file naming conventions are not required.

 The bucket file path structure should be: